kaloyan-raev/eclipse-ui-tips/README.md

 ----------

 * Starting the application brings you to the preferences where you can switch on and off the "tip of the day" feature.
-* Enabling the "tip of the day" feature will trigger a status bar notification with a random UI guideline each morning at around 8:30 am.
+* Enabling the "tip of the day" feature triggers a status bar notification with a random UI guideline each morning at around 8:30 am.
 * Tapping on the status bar notification opens the full description of the displayed UI guideline.

 Feedback and support